 Expands the use of technology tools in teaching situations and includes an action inquiry project using a technology-infused solution.
 Discusses issues related to technology and its use in schools.
-Offered every fall, spring, and summer.

 EDUC 550 Teaching Internship

 Working with students in specific setting under the supervision of the department staff.
 Involves the demonstration of skills necessary to plan, implement, and evaluate instruction.